Research Your Met Police Family History

 Records of Police Pensioners (MEPO 21) which runs from 1853 - 1966.
 Police Pensions

 Police pensions date back to 1829 when the Metropolitan Police Act introduced certain benefits on disablement for London officers 'worn out by length of service'.
 A full pension scheme for all police officers became available in 1890.
 The first unified Police Pensions Act came into force in 1921 and detailed Police Pensions Regulations along current lines followed in 1948 under the Police Pensions Act of that year.
 There have been many changes since then, but entitlement to a police pension has always been regarded as a key element of the remuneration of police officers to enable them to undertake their role with confidence.
-Police Pensions were paid after 25, then 30, and now 35 years of service, or following illness or injury that ends an officer’s police career.
+Police pensions were paid after 25, then 30, and now 35 years of service, or following illness or injury that ended an officer’s police career.
 The Catalogue of the National Archives can be searched online www.nationalarchives.gov.uk/catalogue and names of officers granted pensions for a limited period from 1852 until 1890 (MEPO 21/1-19) are included in this facility.

 Return of Deaths whilst serving (MEPO 4/2) which runs from 1829 - 1889.